sergeil/SliExtJsIntegrationBundle/README.markdown

  * Service\ExtjsQueryBuilder -- Builds proper Doctrine queries for your ``Ext.data.Store`` on client-side.
 Makes it possible to easily leverage 'remoteFilter', 'remoteSort' as well as pagination.
 Also, the class is smart enough to build proper queries when you need to sort(ORDER BY) by an associated entity
+ * Service\EntityDataMapperService -- Maps data coming from client-side onto your entities

 Please read inline phpDoc for more information how to use classes